Groundwater Table Determinations

 - Payment of current application fee.

-- A location and vicinity map that clearly identifies the property and site as well as how to access the property and site.
-Provide written directions and gate codes, if applicable.
+- A location and vicinity map that clearly identifies how to access the property and the site with written directions to guide Permit Sonoma staff and disclosure of any application gate codes.

 Each application for direct groundwater table determinations shall include up to six observation holes.
 Additional holes shall be observed under a separate application and fee.
 The address must be clearly posted at the entrance to the property.
 Direct groundwater table observations shall be performed by a qualified consultant on the same day as performed by Permit Sonoma staff.
 If a closing date falls on a weekend or holiday then the last day to perform direct groundwater table observations shall be the last previous business day relative to the closing date.
 Any revisions to site plans must be submitted to PermitSonoma-Septic@sonoma-county.org no later than 8:00 AM on the day of the requested observation date.